 The need for speech therapy depends on many factors.
 Speech and language problems are not uncommon in children.
 Kids progress and develop at different rates.
 Because of this, it may be easy for a parent or pediatrician to overlook atypical communication development and the need for speech therapy.
 Speech-Language Pathologist (SLP) are specialists in this area and we use many tools to determine the need for therapeutic intervention.
 First step in the referral process is parent intuition.
 Trust your gut!
 If you believe your child may need see to see an SLP, share those concerns with your pediatrician.
 At the very least, he or she will provide a referral for a speech-language evaluation.

 At the evaluation, the SLP will use many tools to determine your child’s present level of function.
 These tools include observation, criterion-referenced assessment, and standardized testing.
 The observation allows the SLP to see how your child interacts with you, their environment, and an unfamiliar person (the SLP).
-Criterion-referenced assessments are often checklists which help the SLP to gather factual information about your child’s current skills.
+Criterion-referenced assessments are often checklists, which help the SLP gather factual information about your child’s current skills.
 Finally, standardized tests are formal assessments, which compare your child’s performance to children of the same age.

-Once all of this information is gathered, the SLP will analyze the results, share the findings and help you understand how your child’s current functioning compares to expected behaviors.
+Once all this information is gathered, the SLP will analyze the results, share the findings and help you understand how your child’s current functioning compares to expected behaviors.
 The SLP will provide recommendations which may or may not include speech therapy.